mozilla/addon-sdk/static-files/md/dev-guide/packaging.md

 <span class="aside">
-Writing and running tests has been designed to be as easy and fast as possible in the Jetpack SDK.
+Writing and running tests has been designed to be as easy and fast as possible in the Add-on SDK.
 </span>

 Now go to the root directory of your new package and run `cfx test